All area and trail closures have been lifted. Please use caution in recently burned areas. This is the final update.

 Cooler temperatures and some precipitation have resulted in minimal fire activity reported over the last few days, however, smoke continues to be observed.
 Moisture received has been very inconsistent across the area.
 Fire activity continues to be monitored by on-the-ground resources and aerial recon as weather permits.

 On the Helena-Lewis and Clark NF, cool temperatures and precipitation have reduced fire activity, though moisture levels vary.
-Crews on the ground have been engaging with hot spots, and helicopter water drops have been planned to cool down some areas.
 All evacuations were lifted early on Thursday morning, September 14th, and residents can return to their homes/ranches.
 Road closures were lifted on Friday morning, September 15th.
-Effective September 18th, 2017, changes have been made to area and trail closures on the Helena-Lewis and Clark NF.
-An updated closure map can be found under the Maps tab.

-The Crucifixion Creek, Strawberry and Scalp Fires have transitioned from the Type 3 IMT to Type 4 management on Tuesday, September 19th at 0700, with Ted Frazer as the incoming IC.
+The Crucifixion Creek, Strawberry and Scalp Fires have transitioned from the Type 3 IMT to Type 4 management on Tuesday, September 19th at 0700.

 |Current as of|